 - For those with good soldering skills there is the Magenta 2 kit (£46), which when assembled (approx 2 hours) produces a device very similar to the Magenta 4.

 - The budget option is the Haynes Do-It-Yourself Bat Detector Kit (£20), this is easy to plug together and works fine.
-The major drawback are, there is no calibration of the frequency tuning, and it assembles into the cardboard box it comes in.
+The major drawbacks are, there is no calibration of the frequency tuning (i.e. its guesswork), and it assembles into the cardboard box it comes in.

 Full Spectrum Bat Detectors

 These detectors record sounds at their original frequencies, i.e. ultrasonic sounds are not converted to a lower frequency in order to make them audible.
-They offer the ‘best of both worlds’ able to capture sound in the same high level of detail as Time Expansion, but they record in real time continuous monitoring as with Frequency Division.
+They offer the ‘best of both worlds’ able to capture sound in the same high level of detail as Time Expansion, but they record in real time continuous monitoring as with Frequency Division (see below for details of these older detectors).
 Hence they have become “the standard” with professional ecologists, either handheld, or as “static” devices left out in the field recording for many nights at a time.
 The recordings made are then downloaded, and analysed later.

 The resulting sound files are very large so these detectors tend to use a triggering system so that recordings are made only when sounds are above certain frequency and amplitude thresholds.